Guilderm/SnowballPlanner/Documents/Architecture Decision Record (ADR).md

 Each ADR has a lifecycle that follows the development process of the project.

-Statuses
+### Statuses

-Proposed: The decision has been documented, but it has not yet been finalized.
+- **Proposed**: The decision has been documented, but it has not yet been finalized.
-Accepted: The decision has been reviewed and accepted.
+- **Accepted**: The decision has been reviewed and accepted.
-Deprecated: The decision is no longer valid but remains in the record for historical reference.
+- **Deprecated**: The decision is no longer valid but remains in the record for historical reference.
-Superseded: The decision has been replaced by another ADR (reference the new ADR).
+- **Superseded**: The decision has been replaced by another ADR (reference the new ADR).

-**Modifying an ADR**
+### Modifying an ADR

 ADRs are to be kept immutable after acceptance.
-If a decision requires updates, supersed it by the new ADR. both the new and old ADR shuld refrence each other fasiltating a historical chan of refrence.
+If a decision requires updating, supersede it with a new ADR.
+Both the new and old ADR should reference each other, facilitating a historical chain of reference.

 ---